DLR-RM/RAFCON/doc/tutorials.rst

     /volume/software/common/packages/rafcon/latest/lib/python2.7/rafcon/mvc/start.py -nc ~/.config/rafcon/client

-If everything went fine, we sould see below output in the debug console of the client:
+If everything went fine, we should see below output in the debug console of the client:

 .. code:: python